petk/php-build-system/docs/cmake/differences.md

 * Added pkg-config .pc files

-  Once installed, there are two .pc files available in system `pkgconfig`
+  Once installed, there are three .pc files available in system `pkgconfig`
   directory:

   * php.pc - for building PHP extensions
   * php-embed.pc - for embedding PHP into application
+  * phpdbg.pc - for PHP Debugger SAPI module library.

     These can be then used with the pkg-config (pkgconf) tool: